The normal way to trade supply and demand is on the lower time-frames, like the 5min, 15 min or 1-hour.

 That, in turn, means the banks have a lot of sell orders to either place buy trades with – which is what they ended up doing – or take profits off sell trades placed earlier in the move down.

-On the flipside, if the market was really bullish before a demand zone formed or bearish before a supply zone was created, like you see with Rally-Base Rally/Drop-Base-Drop zones, that zone isn’t very strong, as the banks didn’t have many orders to use to place trades or take profits with.
+if the market was really bullish before a demand zone formed or bearish before a supply zone was created, like you see with Rally-Base Rally/Drop-Base-Drop zones, that zone isn’t very strong, as the banks didn’t have many orders to use to place trades or take profits with.

-This is how the market looked just before the blue zone in the previous image formed.
+Here’s how the market looked just before the blue zone in the previous image formed.

-Looks bearish, doesn’t it?
+Looks super bearish, right?

 What happens when they buy?

 Price surges higher, creating a powerful demand zone!

 We know this zone is strong because lots of people were selling before it formed, due to how bearish the market looked.

 The market reverses, and sets off a large new upswing.

 I know this method isn’t easy to get your head around, but if you take some time looking at old zones that worked, you should get an idea of how the market should look before a zone forms for it be strong.

 Step 2: Wait For A Sharp Rise/Decline Or Bullish/Bearish Engulf To Form